 The 22 Best and Worst Foods for Your Breath

-There are some moments in life when you truly want to look and feel your best.
-Before a big interview or a date, you're ready to let your inner confidence shine, so the last thing you want to think about is the fact that you decided to chow down on a garlic-infused a fish sandwich at lunch and now, your breath is anything but minty fresh.
-There simply just are certain foods that are reserved for a special time and place because otherwise, they will make your breath extra smelly.
+There are many moments in life when you want to look and feel your best.
+Before a big interview or a date, you're ready to let your inner confidence shine, so the last thing you want to think about is the fact that you decided to chow down on a garlic-infused fish sandwich at lunch and now, your breath is anything but minty fresh.
+There are just certain foods that are reserved for a special time and place because otherwise, they will make your breath extra smelly.

-Read on to find out the best foods that will score you major fresh breath points on your interview or date—and the absolute worst foods that won't do you any favors, too!
+Read on to find out the best foods that will score you major fresh breath points on your interview or date—and the absolute worst foods that won't do you any favors.
 Plus, keep an eye out for these foods that stain your teeth, too.

 First, The Best Foods For Your Breath